QBI-Software/NEURON-tutorial/lessons/intro.md

 ## Background knowledge

 NEURON models electrophysiological data and a good background understanding of neuronal electrophysiology is essential for creating accurate models.
 This tutorial is a practical guide on how to input data into NEURON to create models so it will not cover any of the theories behind the algorithms.
-The major aspect of NEURON to be aware of, is that the basic the basic building block is the **segment** component, which is a cylinder of uniform conductance based on cable theory [2].
+The major aspect of NEURON to be aware of, is that the basic building block is the **segment** component, which is a cylinder of uniform conductance based on cable theory.

 ## Getting started